National Energy Services Reunited (NASDAQ:NESR) Shares Gap Down to $9.30

 National Energy Services Reunited Corp.
-(NASDAQ:NESR – Get Free Report) gapped down prior to trading on Tuesday .
-The stock had previously closed at $9.30, but opened at $9.10.
-National Energy Services Reunited shares last traded at $9.10, with a volume of 1,013 shares.
+(NASDAQ:NESR – Get Free Report) gapped down before the market opened on Monday .
+The stock had previously closed at $9.30, but opened at $9.00.
+National Energy Services Reunited shares last traded at $9.00, with a volume of 171 shares.

 About National Energy Services Reunited